Ian-Tseng/energy-trader/README.md

 ### Environment
 ```
-pipenv

-The folloing is the steps to build pipenv environment:
+The following is the steps to build pipenv environment:
 $ cd energy_trader
 $ pipenv install
 $ pipenv shell